robyndahl/GEOL316/Community Paleoecology/CommunityPaleoecology.md

 ````
 Spend some time examining the distance matrix.
 Remember, the Bray-Curtix index returns values from 0 to 1 and a higher value indicates more **distance** or dissimilarity.
 A lower value indicates less distance, or more silimarity.
 Use this information to answer the following questions:

-1. Which two site pairs are the most similar?
-What is their Bray-Curtis index?
+1. Which site is the most similar to your site?
+Include the Bray-Curtis index value in your answer.
-2. Which two site pairs are the most different?
-What is their Bray-Curis index?
+2. Use the original (raw) data to examine the taxonmic make up of your site and the site that is most similar to yours.
+What similarities do you notice in the two assemblages?
-3. Which site seems like it is the most different from the others?
-Explain your reasoning.
+3. Which site is the most different from your site?
+Include the Bray-Curtis index value in your answer.
+4. Use the original (raw) data to examine the taxonmic make up of your site and the site that is most different from yours.
+What differences do you notice in the two assemblages?

 Let's visualize this data by conducting a cluster analysis.
 Use the following script: